File Structure and Concepts

 section, partials

-are intended for use in any place.
+are intended for using in any place.
 You should be able to embed a partial

 directly into a layout, or even in multiple layouts.

 Content blocks are explored more deeply in the next sections.
-To summarise its relationship with the above hierarchy: when rendering a particular page, a layout
+To summarise, its relationship with the above hierarchy is when rendering a particular page, a layout

 , a view